Part of the Accessibility audit

 Should I use aria-label or visible text?

 Visible text is always better when space allows.
 It helps all users, not just screen reader users.
-When space is tight, use a visually hidden text class (like sr-only in Tailwind) so the text is read aloud but not shown on screen.
+When space is tight, use a hidden text class (like sr-only in Tailwind) so the text is read aloud but not shown on screen.

 Can I check for empty elements without signing up?